 Be the initiator.
 No-one wants to ‘ask’ to hangout, but everyone appreciates it when someone does.
 You can’t force people to open their door, but you can always leave yours open.

 Practicalities : Where and how do you make friends?

 - Setting that encourages vulnerability/ Shared activity

 As an adult, basically you find friends by:

 - Joining clubs/activities where you show up regularly

 The proximity aspect is often overlooked.
 The main predictor of whether a relationship thrives is the amount of time you invest in it.
 It becomes way easier when the person is within 30 minutes.

 A part of the human condition revolves around the struggle to take what’s in one head and put it in another.
 In other words unmisinterpreted communication.
 All loneliness stems from unshared subjective experience.
 The ultimate goal is to have our subjective reality validated through the language of love or the language of science or the language of our tribe.

-That’s a note I found from a few years ago.
-I don’t know if I wrote this or found it somewhere, but I thought it was relevant.
+That’s a note I found from a few years ago that I wrote.

 To future me : I highly recommend re-reading Dunbar’s book.
 The nature of friendships changes as you grow older, but at the moment, seek the few quality relationships where it feels easy, and open your door.